 Everything you need to know about Nylon

 Wallace Carothers first invented Nylon in 1935.
 He worked for DuPont then, and Nylon quickly became a popular product for the company.
-Nylon is used in various applications, including clothing, textiles, carpets, and articles of clothing.
+Nylon is used in various applications, including clothing, textiles, carpets, and articles of thing.

 What is Nylon?